Prostate-specific antigen: Serum levels

 PSA is normally present in the blood at very low levels.
 The reference range of less than 4 ng/mL for the first commercial PSA test, the Hybritech Tandem-R PSA test released in February 1986, was based on a study that found 99% of 472 apparently healthy men had a total PSA level below 4 ng/mL.

 Increased levels of PSA may suggest the presence of prostate cancer.
 However, prostate cancer can also be present in the complete absence of an elevated PSA level, in which case the test result would be a false negative.

 Obesity has been reported to reduce serum PSA levels.
 Delayed early detection may partially explain worse outcomes in obese men with early prostate cancer.
 After treatment, higher BMI also correlates to higher risk of recurrence.

-PSA levels can be also increased by prostatitis, irritation, benign prostatic hyperplasia (BPH), and recent ejaculation, producing a false positive result.
+PSA levels can be also increased by urinary tract infection, prostatitis, irritation, benign prostatic hyperplasia (BPH), and recent ejaculation, producing a false positive result.
 Digital rectal examination (DRE) has been shown in several studies to produce an increase in PSA.
 However, the effect is clinically insignificant, since DRE causes the most substantial increases in patients with PSA levels already elevated over 4.0 ng/mL.
+PSA levels are higher during the summer than during the rest of the year.

-The "normal" reference ranges for prostate-specific antigen increase with age, as do the usual ranges in cancer, as per table below.
+The "normal" reference ranges for prostate-specific antigen increase with age, as do the usual ranges in cancer (per associated table).

 PSA velocity

-Despite earlier findings, recent research suggests that the rate of increase of PSA (e.g. >0.35 ng/mL/yr, the 'PSA velocity') is not a more specific marker for prostate cancer than the serum level of PSA.
+Despite earlier findings, recent research suggests that the rate of increase of PSA (e.g. >0.35 ng/mL/yr, the "PSA velocity") is not a more specific marker for prostate cancer than the serum level of PSA.

 However, the PSA rate of rise may have value in prostate cancer prognosis.
 Men with prostate cancer whose PSA level increased by more than 2.0 ng per milliliter during the year before the diagnosis of prostate cancer have a higher risk of death from prostate cancer despite undergoing radical prostatectomy.
 PSA velocity (PSAV) was found in a 2008 study to be more useful than the PSA doubling time (PSA DT) to help identify those men with life-threatening disease before start of treatment.

-Men who are known to be at risk for prostate cancer, and who decide to plot their PSA values as a function of time (i.e., years), may choose to use a semi-log plot.
-An exponential growth in PSA values appears as a straight line on a semi-log plot, so that a new PSA value significantly above the straight line signals a switch to a new and significantly higher growth rate, i.e., a higher PSA velocity.
+Men who are known to be at risk for prostate cancer and decide to plot their PSA values as a function of time (i.e., years) may choose to use a semi-log plot.
+An exponential growth in PSA values appears as a straight line on a semi-log plot, so that a new PSA value significantly above the straight line signals a switch to a new and significantly higher growth rate (i.e., a higher PSA velocity).